BakerNet/personal-site/blog/leaving_leadership.md

 Leadership was a meaningful chapter in my career, but stepping down has allowed me to realign with my passion and reignite my love for engineering.

 As for takeaways for you the reader - I don't write this blog post to discourage anyone from pursuing leadership.
-The main thing I want to pass on is that even for some who have aptitude for leadership, it may still not be the right fit for the person.
+But even those with an aptitude for leadership might find it’s not the right fit.

 I hope my story inspires others to reflect on their own careers and to recognize when a change might bring greater fulfillment.